Learners' Lodge Learners Lodge Kai academy Kai Academy

 (Syllabus 8873) 2019

-Candidates will be assumed to have knowledge and understanding of Chemistry at O Level, as a single subject or as part of a balanced science course.
-This syllabus is designed to place less emphasis on factual material and greater emphasis on the understanding and application of scientific concepts and principles.
+H1 Chemistry candidates will be assumed to have knowledge and understanding of Chemistry at O Level, as a single subject or as part of a balanced science course.
+The H1 Chem syllabus is designed to place less emphasis on factual material and greater emphasis on the understanding and application of scientific concepts and principles.
 This approach has been adopted in recognition of the need for students to develop skills that will be of long term value in an increasingly technological world rather than focusing on large quantities of factual material which may have only short term relevance.

-Experimental work is an important component and should underpin the teaching and learning of Chemistry.
+Experimental work is an important component and should underpin the teaching and learning of H1 Chemistry.

 AIMS OF H1 CHEMISTRY

-The aims of a course based on this syllabus should be to:
+The aims of H1 Chemistry course based on MOE syllabus:

-- provide students with an experience that develops interest in Chemistry and builds the knowledge, skills and attitudes necessary for them to become scientifically literate citizens who are well-prepared for the challenges of the 21st century
+• Students develop interest in Chemistry and builds the knowledge, skills and attitudes necessary for them to become scientifically literate citizens well-prepared for 21st century challenges

-- develop in students the understanding, skills, ethics and attitudes relevant to the Practices of Science, including the following:
+• Students develop understanding, skills, ethics and attitudes relevant to the Practices of Science:

-- develop the way of thinking to explain phenomena, approach and solve problems in chemical systems which involves students in:
+• Students develop way of thinking to explain phenomena, approach and solve problems in chemical systems:

 H1 CHEMISTRY CURRICULUM FRAMEWORK